GCL-OT: Graph Contrastive Learning with Optimal Transport for Heterophilic Text-Attributed Graphs: Conclusion

 \section{Conclusion}

 This paper addresses the multi-granular heterophily challenges in TAGs.
 We propose \ours, a contrastive learning framework with OT with tailored mechanisms to hierarchically align and fuse textual and structural representations.
 Specifically, for partial heterophily, \ours{} employs the RealSoftMax operator to identify important structure-text relations.
 For complete heterophily, \ours{} employs a filter prompt to distinguish between alignable and non-alignable embeddings in the transport-based contrastive loss.
-For latent homophily, \ours{} leverages OT assignments as extra supervision in the contrastive loss to capture hidden homophilic patterns.
-Theoretical analysis and extensive experiments on both homophilic and heterophilic settings can demonstrate the effectiveness and robustness of \ours{}.
+For latent homophily, \ours{} leverages OT assignments as extra supervision to capture hidden homophilic patterns.
+Theoretical analysis and extensive experiments in both homophilic and heterophilic settings can demonstrate the effectiveness and robustness of \ours{}.